 The farmers listened as state representatives explained how soil conservation districts can help farmers learn and implement methods to control soil erosion.
 The conservation districts and the laws that created them had come in response to the Dust Bowl catastrophe of the 1930s that crippled farmers from Texas to Nebraska and sent billowing clouds of dry, lifeless soil as far east as New York.

-Now, the state Legislature is weighing the first major amendments to those laws since the Dust Bowl years, this time in response to another human-caused ecological crisis: global warming.
-If passed by the Legislature and signed by Gov. Andrew Cuomo, the Soil Health and Climate Resiliency Act would established a new framework for soil health that does something few other climate change solutions can do: reduce greenhouse gas emissions and return atmospheric carbon to the earth.
+Now, the state Legislature has passed the first major amendments to those laws since the Dust Bowl years, this time in response to another human-caused ecological crisis: global warming.
+If signed by Gov. Andrew Cuomo, the Soil Health and Climate Resiliency Act would established a new framework for soil health that does something few other climate change solutions can do: reduce greenhouse gas emissions and return atmospheric carbon to the earth.

 “This,” says Andy Bicking, Scenic Hudson’s director of government relations and public policy, “is a huge strategic shift for the state.”